Jump Start a 24 Volt truck from your 12 Volt car

 The same result will be achieved by connecting the red jumper cable to the + / positive terminal marked “A” and the black jumper cable to the Earth terminal or Chassis of the bus.

-A great gadget in these flat battery scenarios is this mighty little jumper pack!
+A great gadget in these flat battery scenarios is this 12 volt battery jumper pack!
 I’ve had mine since 2014.
 It holds a charge for months and months.It is tucked away behind the seat in my van.
 I charge it approx once every 6 months, not that it needs it but I like to keep it full to the brim.

 Safe travels and hope to see you on the next post.